PekoPPT/Jewel-Monsters/README.md

 | 1. `npm start` | Make sure that you have a running project by starting the `npm start` commad |
 | 2. `npm test` | Run the Cypress tests |

-## Future improvements
-* Add separate Win a Lose scenese
-* Rewrite the Tile moves implementation
-* Rewrite the Tile moves implementation in a way this functionality can be tested with Cypress
-* Make the game more catchy by creating additional animations for the Monsters, Fire and other elements

 🟡🟡🟡